stevenjlho/leetcode/solutions/49. Group Anagrams/README.md

 ## Complexity

 - Time complexity: O(NKlogK), where N is the number of strings in `strs`, and K is the maximum length of a string in `strs`.
 Each string is sorted in O(KlogK) time.
-- Space complexity: O(NK), as the map needs to store each string.
-In the worst case, all strings are different, requiring space proportional to the total number of characters across all strings.
+- Space complexity: O(NK), as in the worst case, the map needs to store all the words.
+Each word can be up to K characters long.

 ## Code